-An important similarity between CΨ and a measurable property in physics is temperature.
-The similarity can be portrayed in the following way.
-If one measures the temperature of an iron rod and find, for example, that its temperature is 30 degrees, it will immediately become clear that even if one divides the rod into four parts, the temperature of each part will be exactly 30 degrees.
-Similarly, I can say that my level of awareness of the office where I am currently working is the same as my level of awareness of every part of this office, the bookshelf, the computer on the table, the reproduction of the surrealistic painting of the liquid clocks by Salvador Dali, etc. The temperature (what feels hot/cold) has been measured by using the fact that there are certain liquids that expand as the heat rises.
-Historically, the refinement of the measuring devices of temperature and their calibration were based on the theoretical developments of the subject.
-To the best of my knowledge, there is no proposal in the professional literature that shows that CΨ can be measured in a way functionally similar to measuring temperature.
-Furthermore, there seems to be no paper in psychology that shows the following.
-A CΨ measurement that attempts to emulate the methods used by physicists to measure new phenomena, such as electricity and magnetism.
+An important analogy that could be drawn between CΨ and a measurable property in physics is temperature.
+If the temperature of an iron rod is 30 degrees Celsius, it is clear that even if one divides the rod into four parts, the temperature of each part will equal 30 degrees Celsius.
+Similarly, my level of awareness of the office where I am currently working is the same as my level of awareness of every part of this office: the bookshelf, the computer on the table, the reproduction of the surrealistic painting of the liquid clocks by Salvador Dali, etc. The measurement of temperature (what feels hot/cold) is based on the fact that certain liquids expand with increasing temperature.
+Historically, temperature measuring devices and their calibration have been refined thanks to theoretical developments.
+To the best of my knowledge, no proposal in the professional literature shows that CΨ can be measured in a way functionally similar to measuring temperature.
+Furthermore, there have been no attempts in CΨ research to emulate the methods used by physicists to measure new phenomena, such as electricity and magnetism.

 References

 Algom, D. (2019).
 A history of psychology.
-Raanana, Israel: Open University.
+Ra’anana, Israel: Open University Press.

-Bringmann, L. F., and Eronen, M. I. (2016).
+Bringmann, L. F., & Eronen, M. I. (2016).
 Heating up the measurement debate: What psychologists can learn from the history of physics.
 Theory & Psychology, 26, 27–43.

 Buttazzo, G. (2001).
 Artificial consciousness: Utopia or real possibility?
-Computer, ISSN 0018-9162
+Computer, 34(7), 24–30. https://philpapers.org/rec/BUTACU

 Chalmers, D. J. (1996).
 The conscious mind: In search of a fundamental theory.
 Oxford: Oxford University Press.

 Chalmers, D. J. (1997).
-Facing Up to the Problem of Consciousness.
-In Shear, J. (Ed.)
-Explaining Consciousness: The Hard Problem, Pp. 9-32.
+Facing up to the problem of consciousness.
+In J. Shear (Ed.), Explaining consciousness: The hard problem (pp. 9–32).
 Cambridge, MA: The MIT Press.

-Chella, A., Cangelosi, A., Metta, G. & Bringsjord, S. (2019).
+Chella, A., Cangelosi, A., Metta, G., & Bringsjord, S. (2019).
 Editorial: Consciousness in humanoid robots.
 Frontiers in Robotics and AI, 6, Article 17.

-Cleeremans, A. & Tallon-Baudry, C. (2022).
+Cleeremans, A., & Tallon-Baudry, C. (2022).
 Consciousness matters: phenomenal experience has functional value.
-Neuroscience of Consciousness, 1, 1-11.
+Neuroscience of Consciousness, 1, 1–11.

 Cliff, N. (1992).
 Abstract measurement theory and the revolution that never happened.
-Psychological Science, 3, 186-190.
+Psychological Science, 3, 186–190.